prasanvb/data-structure-and-algorithms/DataStructures/Stack/Stack.md

 - Stack Methods
   - `pushToStack(value)` - Big O: O(1) (Similar to `unshift` operation)
   - `popStack()` - Big O: O(1)  (Similar to `shift` operation)

+- NOTE: You can implement the Stack data structure simply using an array